There’s a lie that I hear repeated all the time.

 I’m giving you, right here right now, permission to break free from the “busy” choke-hold and take charge of your life, your time, and your future once and for all.

 Well, I wish it was as simple as admitting it, but it’s not.
 Sure, like any addiction, admitting it is the first step—so congratulate yourself—but now we need to take some action, otherwise next week you’ll be telling yourself you’re too busy again.

 One of the first steps to taking control of your time is to understand that you need to be proactive about it.
 You can’t wait until life piles everything onto you and then try and plan things out from there.

-When you were in school, have you ever done the “stones in a jar” experiment?
+When you were in school, did you ever do the “stones in a jar” experiment?

 It’s an old, common analogy, but just in case, let me explain…

-The teacher pulls out a jar and ask the students to dump some sand into it.
+The teacher pulls out a jar and asks the students to dump some sand into it.
 Then, the teacher asks the students to fit a series of larger rocks in as well.